RomanKryvolapov/Local_AI_Launcher/README.md

 # Local AI Launcher

-Launching the **Gemma 3 LLM** model on an Android smartphone using various AI engines.
+Launching the LLM models on an Android smartphone using various AI engines.

-## Website

-Visit the project site: [romankryvolapov.com](https://romankryvolapov.com/en/)

 ## Current Implementations